glycerine/greenpack/cmd/addzid/README.md

 Given a set of golang (Go) source files, addzid will tag the public struct fields with sequential zid tags.
-This prepares your source so that it can be fed to the `zebrapack` codegen tool.
+This prepares your source so that it can be fed to the `greenpack` codegen tool.

 to install: *run make*.
 This lets us record version info.